aardvark-platform/aardvark.build/README.md

 Reference the `Aardvark.Build` package in your project to install the custom MSBuild tasks.

+## Configuration
+Aardvark.Build should work out of the box without further configuration.
+Nevertheless, there are some MSBuild properties that can be modified for special scenarios and troubleshooting:
+* `AardvarkBuildRepositoryRoot`: Path to the repository root that contains the project.
+The root folder is where the `libs` folder containing native dependencies is located.
+If not set, the root is located by traversing up from the project file until either the `.git` folder or the `paket.dependencies` file is found.

+* `AardvarkBuildForceNativeRepack`: If set to `True`, the up-to-date check for packing native dependencies is skipped.
+As a consequence, native dependencies will be rezipped even if nothing changed.

+* `AardvarkBuildVerbosity`: Determines how much information is printed to the console.
+  * `Minimal` - errors only
+  * `Normal` - warnings and errors (default)
+  * `Detailed` - warnings, errors, and informational messages
+  * `Debug` - everything including debug messages

 ## Release Notes & Versioning

 Aardvark.Build expects your project to have a file called `RELEASE_NOTES.md` (case insensitive and also allowing some variations of the name) in the repository-root directory.
 This file will be used to get `AssemblyVersion` and also `PackageVersion` during build/pack.
 The syntax for the file sticks to the one defined by `Fake.Core.ReleaseNotes` and may for example look like: